The Science Behind the Blue Sky

 Although each kind of cone is most sensitive to certain peak wavelengths, the ranges of the cone types overlap.
 As a result, different spectra and spectral combinations can be detected as the same color.

 Unlike our auditory senses, which can recognize individual instruments in an orchestra, our eyes and brains interpret certain combinations of wavelengths as a single, discrete color.
-Our visual sense interprets the blue-violet light of the sky as a mixture of blue and white light, and that is why the sky is light blue.
+Our visual sense interprets the blue-violet light of the sky as a mixture of blue and white light, and that is why the sky is a lighter blue.